LarsFlaeten/Proland_dev/README.md

 ![alt text](https://raw.githubusercontent.com/LarsFlaeten/Proland_dev/master/web/Blue_marble_test.png "First earth test (with low res texture)")

 ## Current status
-* The core librabry with examples is fully tested and included.
+* The core librabry with examples is tested and included.
-* The Terrain plugin with examples is fully tested and included.
+* The Terrain plugin with examples is tested and included.
-* The Graph and Edit plugins are under testing/development.
+* The Graph, Edit and River plugins are tested and included.
+* Atmospheric module included